Buitenlandse Reis 2019

 Een vast onderdeel van het Honours programma bij Biomedische Wetenschappen is de buitenlandse studiereis.
 De Honours groepen uit beide jaren gaan samen op deze reis, welke plaatsvindt aan het begin van de zomervakantie.
 Tijdens de studiereis wordt een aantal laboratoria en bedrijven bezocht in een stad naar keuze.
 Dit jaar ging de reis naar Cambridge, een stad met een grote hoeveelheid gerenommeerde onderzoeksgroepen.
 Eerdere reizen gingen naar onder andere Stockholm en Heidelberg.
 De reis wordt door een aantal studenten uit het Honours programma zelf georganiseerd.
 Het doel van de studiereis is om internationale ervaring op te doen in de Biomedische onderzoekswereld en inspiratie op te doen over verschillende onderwerpen.
-Hieronder staat het dagverslag van de buitenlandse reis naar Cambridge.
+Hieronder staat het dagverslag van de buitenlandse reis naar Cambridge in 2019.

 Honours Program study trip Cambridge

 This year the location of the study trip was Cambridge.
 We were looking forward to it for a long time and we have enjoyed it very much.
 We did a lot of different activities, such as lab visits, a city walk and a meeting with some students from Cambridge.
 To get an impression of our experiences and our trip we described each day with some photos added as well.

 Monday July 8th